For Organizations

 If you are a Master Gardener you must review the Master Gardener Program Onboarding documents for complete program policies and guidelines.
 Go to Canvas Classroom [NetID required].

-The University of Wisconsin-Madison Division of Extension is revising the Master Gardener Program.
-Volunteers will be able to continue to serve their community in many of the activities through which they have historically contributed, while expanding their impact in new ways.
+The University of Wisconsin-Madison Division of Extension revised the Master Gardener Program in January 2022.
 Master Gardeners are not automatically volunteers for the Division of Extension.
 Master Gardeners are considered the volunteers of the organization for which they provide volunteer service.
 Therefore, it is important for organizations to review the following information:

 The Purpose of the Master Gardener Program